• Skip to primary navigation

 Carrot Ginger Dressing poured over a green salad

-This carrot ginger dressing is my take on that irresistible bright orange dressing you get at Japanese restaurants — the one that somehow makes any salad exciting.
-It’s sweet, tangy, and creamy, with that signature color that’s instantly recognizable.
+This carrot ginger dressing is my take on that irresistible bright orange dressing you get at Japanese restaurants — the one that somehow makes even a simple salad exciting.
+It’s sweet, tangy, creamy, and packed with bold ginger flavor, with that signature vibrant color that’s instantly recognizable.

 Is this Japanese salad dressing authentic?